 Restriction(s): Completion of 45 credits prior to enrollment with a minimum grade point average of 2.0; permission of the Office of Cooperative Education.
 The aim of this course is to provide liberal arts students with the opportunity to apply their academic knowledge and skills in a professional setting.
 To meet this aim, the course combines supervised employment experience with seminars and writing assignments.
 Seminar discussion topics include the meaning of work and success, relationships with co-workers and supervisors, ethical issues in the workplace, problem-solving experiences, the importance of career role models, and the student's changing perceptions of the workplace.

-Prerequisite(s): HUMN 115 or HUMN 151 or WRIT 105 or HONP 100.
 This course uses women, gender, and sexuality to model a broad, cross-disciplinary, and issue-oriented approach to ancient societies.
 Students will examine cultural and historical objects, such as historical and philosophical works, inscriptions, and graffiti.
 They will view monuments and artifacts.
 They will learn how to approach complex cultural objects and understand how social constructions of gender affected and reflected the lives of women and men in ancient Greece, Rome, and the Near East.
+Satisfies SEEDS Analyzing Cultures and Societies student learning outcome in alignment with Diversity and Intercultural Competency value.

-Prerequisite(s): HUMN 115 or HUMN 151 or WRIT 105 or HONP 100.
 A survey of Greco-Roman myths and their recurrence in and influence on later literature, art, music, and film, and how they contribute to the ongoing development of culture.
+Satisfies SEEDS Effective Writing I student learning outcome in alignment with Diversity and Intercultural Competency value.

-Prerequisite(s): HUMN 115 or HUMN 151 or FRIN 145 or FREN 132 or WRIT 105 or HONP 100.
+Prerequisite(s): HUMN 115, HUMN 151, or FRIN 145 for students enrolled in FRIN/FREN 289; students in FREN 289 must have completed FREN 203.
 This course will use cinema as a tool and medium for the critical analysis of artistic and cultural discourse, and will introduce students to postcolonial Francophone cultures outside of metropolitan France and the western French-speaking world (Africa and the Caribbean).
-Taught in English.
+Course taught in English.
+Work done in French by those taking it for French major credit and in English by those taking it as an elective.
 Meets Gen Ed - Global Cultural Perspectives.
 Meets World Cultures Requirement.
 Mutually Exclusive with FREN 289 and FRIN 289.

 Prerequisite(s): HUMN 201 or HUMN 202.
 Composers from the Middle Ages (Perotin) to modern times (Boulez) in relation to their social and cultural backgrounds.